A BRIEF HISTORY OF INVENTIONS

 Inventions in the 16th Century

 In the 16th century guns transformed warfare.
-Early guns were lit by a slow match (string was soaked in saltpetre and when it was lit it smouldered).
+Early guns were lit by a slow match (string was soaked in saltpeter and when it was lit it smoldered).
 The slow match was touched to the gunpowder to ignite it.
 However in the early 16th century the wheelock was invented.
 A metal wheel spun against a piece or iron pyrites generating sparks that ignited the gunpowder.
 As a result most cavalry stopped using lances.
-Instead they carried two or three pistols each, ready to fire, and sabres.
+Instead they carried two or three pistols each, ready to fire, and sabers.

 Meanwhile the traditional English weapon was the longbow but handguns were increasingly used.
 The longbow slowly went out of use during the 16th century.
 However muskets took a long time to reload and during that time the infantry needed protection from cavalry.
 They were protected by men with pikes (a weapon like a long spear).

 Cannons meant that Tudor fortifications had to be re-designed.
 Walls were now made to slope outwards to deflect cannon balls.
 Instead of towers forts and walled towns now had bastions.
 They were triangular sections of wall that jutted out from the rest of the wall.
 They provided flanking fire.
 In other words guns on the bastion could fire at approaching soldiers from the sides.

 Solid cannonballs (called shot) were useful for firing at walls during sieges and for firing at enemy ships.
 However for killing enemy soldiers or sailors canister or case shot was used.
 That was a cylindrical container filled with sharp stones or pieces of metal.
 When fired the cylinder burst and sprayed the enemy.

 In the 16th century surgery became a little more advanced.
 Leonardo Da Vinci (1452-1519) dissected some human bodies and made accurate drawings of what he saw.